online-ml/river/docs/content/api.rst

 **anomaly**: Anomaly detection
 -------------------------------

 The estimators in ``anomaly`` are slightly different than the rest of the estimators.
 Instead of a ``predict_one`` method, each anomaly detector has a ``score_one`` method which returns an anomaly score for a given set of features.
-Anomalies will have high scores whereas normal observations will have low scores.
-The range of the scores depends on the estimator.
+High scores indicate anomalies whereas low scores indicate normal observations will have low scores.
+Note that the range of the scores depends on each particular estimator.

 .. rubric:: Classes